craterdog/go-missing-utilities/README.md

 ### Overview
 This project provides some useful utilities that are missing from the standard Go libraries.
-It provides functions that help with file system access, data structure manipulation, string manipulation, and reflection.
+It provides functions that help with the following areas:
+ * Strings
+ * Arrays and Maps
+ * Filesystem
+ * Random Numbers
+ * Encoding/Decoding
+ * Reflection

 ### Quick Links
 For more information on this project click on the following links: